 The Cartier Women’s Initiative is committed to supporting women-impact entrepreneurs, and US-based founders are also eligible to apply.

-Apart from funding support, Cartier’s Women offers opportunities for networking, visibility, and coaching.
+In addition to funding support, Cartier’s Women offers opportunities for networking, visibility, and coaching.

 Eligibility requirements are specific, and successful applications require a clear explanation of what their business is about and how it’s creating sustainable social and environmental impact.